Category: News

 • No Ordinary Counterfeit

-NYT Magazine: The counterfeiting of American currency by North Korea might seem, to some, to be a minor provocation by that country’s standards.
-North Korea, after all, has exported missile technology in blatant disregard of international norms; engaged in a decades-long campaign of kidnapping citizens of other countries; abandoned pledges not to pursue nuclear weapons;…
+The counterfeiting of American currency by North Korea might seem, to some, to be a minor provocation by that country’s standards.
+North Korea, after all, has exported missile technology in blatant disregard of international norms; engaged in a decades-long campaign of kidnapping citizens of other countries; abandoned pledges not to pursue nuclear weapons; and most recently, on July 4, launched ballistic missiles in defiance of warnings from several countries, including the United States.

 • Somali Islamists win city battle